Capacity Building Commission

 • Enhancing digital experience: Revamping the accreditation portal with more interactive and user-friendly features.

-About NSCSTI
+About UNNATI

-Introduced at the first CTI Roundtable in October 2021, NSCSTI was designed through an inclusive, consultative process, including six expert sub-committees and extensive workshops held between January 2022 and April 2023.
+Introduced at the first CTI Roundtable in October 2021, UNNATI was designed through an inclusive, consultative process, including six expert sub-committees and extensive workshops held between January 2022 and April 2023.
 The approach paper and portal were officially launched in July 2022, and capacity-building workshops and conclaves including the landmark National Training Conclave in June 2023 have engaged over 1000 CSTIs nationwide.

 The framework is structured around 8 assessment pillars.
 These pillars are evaluated using standardized metrics across a five-stage maturity model, supporting institutions in diagnosing gaps and planning for continuous improvement.
-NSCSTI emphasizes universality, objectivity, and adaptability, ensuring all CSTIs, from national academies to regional ATIs, can engage meaningfully with the framework.
+UNNATI emphasizes universality, objectivity, and adaptability, ensuring all CSTIs, from national academies to regional ATIs, can engage meaningfully with the framework.

 Horizontal interventions have further strengthened the ecosystem.
 Faculty Development Programs (FDPs) have built faculty capacity across CSTIs, while the DigiManthan initiatives have supported the digitalization of over 1000 courses, fostering a robust phygital training ecosystem.
 Regional workshops and conclaves have enhanced cross-institutional learning, widened participation, and promoted a shared commitment to quality improvement.